Iron

 Intake of iron with vegan/vegetarian diet

-These foods provide around 11 mg of iron, which is more than the recommended iron intake for meng aged 19 and over and women aged 50 and over (10 mg/day) and around 70 % of the recommended intake for menstruation women under 50 years of age (15 mg/day).
+Together, these foods provide around 11 mg of iron, which covers roughly the recommended intake of iron for men aged 19 and over.
+For girls and women, they provide around 70% of the recommended intake (14 to 16 mg/day).

 Good sources of iron in a mixed diet